Communications and Computing & Engineering Building

 ADPR 410.
 Branding Strategies.3 Credits.

-In this course, students consider how brands work and examine them as the guiding forces for integrated communication campaigns.
+In this course, students consider how brands are created and sustained, examining them as the guiding forces for integrated communication campaigns.
 Students identify the common characteristics of successful brands and explore the tools and techniques that are used to build brand equity.

 ADPR 450.
 Crisis Communication Management.3 Credits.